badge icon

 #8 Society and Technology Bulletin

-The Industrial Revolution encoded human physical strength and time into production lines.
-In pre-industrial societies, people allocated their time according to nature and the seasons.
-In agrarian communities, the rhythm of labor was determined by sunrise and sunset, seasonal changes, and religious rituals.
+Industrial Revolution encoded human physical strength and time within production lines.
+In pre-industrial societies, people allocated their time according to nature and seasons.
+In agricultural communities, the rhythm of work was determined by sunrise and sunset, seasonal changes, and religious rituals.
 “Time” was not an abstract calculation but a flexible, cyclical rhythm woven into daily life.
 With industrialization, time began to be measured in hours and brought under strict control.
-The requirement that workers start production at specific times, fixed break periods, and shift systems turned time into a managed resource defined by economic efficiency.
+Requirements such as workers starting production at fixed times, designated break periods, and shift systems made time a managed resource defined by economic efficiency.

-With the advent of capitalist modes of production, time became directly equated with money, giving rise to the equation “time = money.”
-This led to a system in which workers were paid based on the hours they worked, creating a clear distinction between “leisure time” and “working time.”
-Time outside work was increasingly viewed not as unproductive, but as a necessary phase of rest and preparation for renewed labor.
+Under capitalist modes of production, time became directly linked to money, giving rise to the equation “time = money.”
+This led to a system where workers were paid based on the hours they worked.
+It also created a distinction between “leisure time” and “working time.”
+Time outside work was increasingly viewed not as productive but as a necessary period for rest and preparation for further labor.
 In the factory system, precision, efficiency, and continuity became desirable norms.
-This fostered the internalization of time discipline by individuals, who began to see managing their own time as a virtue.
+This fostered the internalization of time discipline among individuals.
+People began to see managing their own time as a virtue.
 In modern capitalist societies, “wasting time” came to be associated with guilt.

-The 21st century is creating a similar transformation by rendering our language, gestures, and habits marketable as data.
-Now, it is not only our bodies but also our everyday digital behaviors that are embedded within production and consumption processes.
-Our behaviors, structured as data sets, have become calculable, buyable, and sellable for functional outcomes.
-At the same time, their transformation into data has opened the door to manipulation techniques and attention economies.
-Our personal behaviors, now taking the form of tangible, controllable, designable, and measurable data, have ceased to be authentic and inaccessible parts of ourselves and have instead been coded as components of systems designed for consumption and production.
+The 21st century is creating a similar transformation by rendering our language, gestures, and habits into marketable data.
+Now it is not only our bodies but also our everyday digital behaviors that are directly embedded within production-consumption processes.
+Our behaviors, structured as datasets, have become calculable and tradable for functional outcomes.
+On the other hand, their transformation into data has opened the door to manipulation techniques and attention economies.
+Our personal behaviors, now taking the form of tangible, controllable, designable, and quantifiable data, have ceased to be authentic and inaccessible parts of ourselves and have instead been coded as components of consumption and production systems.

 Energy and Algorithm: Digital Input, Physical Output